 Estimated Reading Time: 1 minute

-Inflation, as measured by the Consumer Price Index for all Urban Consumers (CPI-U), was flat in April and up 3.3 percent nationwide in the 12 months ending May ’24.
-Core inflation, which excludes the volatile food and energy categories, rose 0.2 percent from last month and 3.4 percent over the year.
-(Note: The CPI numbers reported here are not seasonally adjusted.)
+Inflation, as measured by the Consumer Price Index for all Urban Consumers (CPI-U), rose 0.1 percent in October and 2.6 percent nationwide in the 12 months ending October ’24.
+Core inflation, which excludes the volatile food and energy categories, rose 0.2 percent from last month and 3.3 percent over the year.
+The CPI numbers reported here are not seasonally adjusted.

-The next release of CPI data will be on Thursday, July 11, 2024.
+The next release of national CPI data will be on Wednesday, December 11, 2024.
+The next release of Houston CPI data will be on Wednesday, January 15, 2025.

 Prepared by Greater Houston Partnership Research